Research Participation Postings

 This research is hosted by the University of Guelph

-Who can participate: Parents or primary caregivers of a transitional age youth (16-24) with ASD that have shared caregiving responsibilities and live in Ontario.
+Who can participate: Parents of children with autism/ASD, who share the caregiving responsibility, and live in Ontario.

 Interested in participating?
-If you are interested in participating, the study can be accessed through the following link: https://uoguelph.eu.qualtrics.com/jfe/form/SV_0dM7mQ2KttilpGZ
+If you are interested in participating, the study can be accessed through the following link.
+It should take approximately 25-minutes to complete. https://uoguelph.eu.qualtrics.com/jfe/form/SV_ekSOX9wx1drHJIx

-This study has been reviewed and received ethics clearance through the Research Ethics Office at the University of Guelph (REB# 20-06-018).
+This study has received ethics clearance from the Research Ethics Office at the University of Guelph (REB# 20-09-004)

-If you have any questions or concerns, you may contact Samantha O’Leary at firstname.lastname@example.org
+If you have any questions or concerns please contact the Principal Investigator, John Beaton at firstname.lastname@example.org

 This research is hosted by the ASD Studies Laboratory at Queen’s University.